-Names released of 31 masked Patriot Front extremists
+Police name 31 members of Patriot Front arrested for plan to ‘riot’ Idaho Pride

 - Richard Jessop

-- James Johnson
+- James M Johnson

-- James Johnson
+- James J Johnson

 - Kieran Morris